RidaKo/Reception/README.md

 #### Pictures with explanations showing all the different web pages and their usage:
 This is the home page, which directs to two different web pages: one where a customer may make a reservation and another where a specialist can login or choose to register.
+In ceratin pages you will see buttons appear on the top right that will lead you to the home page or let you log out.
 ![image](https://github.com/RidaKo/Reception/assets/113443126/b2cdf6d8-d215-448d-8cd5-ef4b97aa28cf)

 ---